ibm-cloud-docs/BlockStorage/faqs.md

 One of the reasons can be that your operating system uses base-2 conversion.
 For example, when you provision a 4000 GB volume in the console, the storage system reserves a 4,000 GiB volume or 4,294,967,296,000 bytes of storage space for you.
 The provisioned volume size is larger than 4 TB.
 However, your operating system might display the storage size as 3.9 T because it uses base-2 conversion and the T stands for TiB, not TB.

 Second, partitioning your Block Storage and creating a file system on it reduces available storage space.
-The amount by which formatting reduces space varies depending upon the type of formatting that is used and the amount and size of the various files on the system.
+The amount by which formatting reduces space varies depending upon the type of formatting, and the amount and size of the various files on the system.

 ### Is storage capacity measured in GB or GiB?
 {: faq}